standard-for-public-code/standard-for-public-code/readers-guide.md

 ## What this does not do

-This section is expectation management, knowing what following the requirements can't save you from is often a crucial aspect of applying them correctly as well as making sure no unexpected things pop up suddenly.
+This section manages expectation, explaining what following the requirements will not save you from.
+This will help applying them correctly as well as make sure no unexpected things pop up.

 ## How to test